skip to main content

 Blankets for Baby

-NOTE: If you have pets at home, bring a second blanket to use with baby.
+NOTE: If you have pets at home, bring a second blanket for baby.
 Then, take that blanket home first to familiarize your pets with baby's scent.

 Clothes for Baby